Skip to main content

 • Completing a paper application and submitting it by U.S. mail, fax, or hand delivery to your local Family Community Resource Center (FCRC) office.

-Be sure to sign your application.
+Be sure to sign your application on the very last page, page 11.

 Go to your interview

-Supply additional information
+Give IDHS additional information

 If your application is approved

-If you are approved for expedited SNAP benefits, DHS should give you the SNAP benefits within 5 days from when you apply.
+If you are approved for expedited SNAP benefits, IDHS should give you the SNAP benefits within 5 days from when you apply.
 Usually, you will be given a Link card which will have the SNAP benefits on it.

 If your application is denied